unimelbmdap/pylater/README.md

 * A LATER distribution class that can be used in PyMC models (`pylater.LATER`).
 * A visualisation helper to produce Matplotlib figures in the 'reciprobit' space used by LATER practitioners (`pylater.ReciprobitPlot`).
-* An method for constructing models using default priors, with optional sharing of parameters across datasets in 'shift' or 'swivel' arrangements (`pylater.build_default_model`).
+* A method for constructing models using default priors, with optional sharing of parameters across datasets in 'shift' or 'swivel' arrangements (`pylater.build_default_model`).
 * Reaction time data digitised from Carpenter & Williams (1995) (`pylater.data.cw1995`).

 An example of a reciprobit plot, showing a condition from Carpenter & Williams (1995) and a summary of its posterior retrodictive distribution: